ALIN'S Lifesaving Developments

 The extent of the undertaking described here is remarkable and unprecedented.
 Never before has a single organization conducted research on so many diseases, to achieve so many recognized breakthroughs.
 These developments potentially affect the lives of over one billion people.
 The road to these achievements has not been easy.
 In navigating in the dark, mostly in uncharted territory, there is the constant risk of taking a wrong turn and losing the work of years.
 The uncompromising dedication which has characterized these research efforts is reflected in the plaque which hangs on the wall of the Alin Foundation laboratory.
 The plaque reads, “Within these walls, men and women give of their lives that others may live.”

-Alin Foundation, a name coined from Artificial Liver Inc, is the oldest biotech concern in the world.
-Alin Foundation-Corporation is unique in operating as both a charitable foundation and a for-profit entity.
-Alin receives no government or charitable assistance.
+ALIN Foundation, a name coined from our bio-artificial liver invention, is unique in operating as both a charitable foundation and a for-profit entity.
+ALIN receives no government or charitable assistance.